michalsvorc/documents/linux/gnupg.md

 **Steps:**
 - Select `ECC (set your own capabilities)`.
 - Toggle capabilities so the primary key will only have the *certify* capability.
-- Gentoo Wiki suggests `Curve 25519`.
+- Selects elliptic curve, Gentoo Wiki suggests `Curve 25519`.
-- No expiration (see *Primary key* section in Gentoo Wiki).
+- Select no expiration (see *Primary key* section in Gentoo Wiki).
-- No optional comment.
+- No comment needed.
 Since the semantics of the comment field are not well-defined, it has limited value for identification.
 - Add a passphrase.
 Before hitting final `<OK>`, be prepared to provide random user interaction inputs (keyboard, mouse) for increased entropy.

 After generating the primary key, be sure to backup the revocation certificate.